NathanCH/Urban/README.md

-Urbn.io
+urbn.io
 ==============

-The description of urbn.io is unclear.
+For the urban enthusiast.